robiningelbrecht/php-slim-skeleton/README.md

 ---

-This repository is a simple example of an an event driven Slim Framework skeleton using AMQP and CQRS
+An event driven Slim Framework skeleton using AMQP and CQRS

 # Installation